genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 In some cases, you might want to carry information from the `onValidate` code block to the `onCommit` code block for efficiency purposes (i.e. several database lookups happen in `onValidate` and you want to reuse that information).
 Using the `AsyncContextValidatingEventHandler` interface, you can provide this context information from the validation stage to the commit stage.
 See the interface below:
 `interface AsyncContextValidatingEventHandler<I : Any, O : Outbound, C : Any> : AsyncEventHandler<I, O>`

-As with the previous example, when using this interface, you don't need to override the `process` method anymore.
+As with the previous example, when using this interface, you don't need to override the `process` method any more.
 See the available methods to implement below:

 | Name | Signature |
 |---|---|